 Extensions on your display ads are not guaranteed to show with every ad impression.
 Google Ads determines whether to show the ad extension based on your historic performance, among other factors.

 Animated display ads are the bees’ knees.
-We recommend partnering with a full-service digital marketing agency (hey, like us!) to support your paid media team with high-quality, customized creative assets and a strategy to match.
+We recommend partnering with a full-service digital marketing agency to support your paid media team with high-quality, customized creative assets and a strategy to match.

-You can also use Google’s responsive display creator to make animated ads.
-This intuitive tool allows you to upload assets (or scrape your website or social property) for thumbnail, logo and ad images, along with variations of headlines and descriptive text to serve in a number of different placements.
+You can also use Google’s responsive display ads creator to make animated ads.
+This intuitive tool allows you to upload assets (or scrape your website or social property) for thumbnail, logo, and ad images, along with variations of headlines and descriptive text to serve in several different placements.

 Need help optimizing an ad campaign or landing page?
 Learn about Oneupweb’s conversion rate optimization services here.

-Be More Confident in Display Ad Best Practices
+Be More Confident in Display Ads Best Practices

 When you build your display ad campaign on a strong foundation of data-informed strategy and skilled design, you get the most from your dollars.
 Even a single campaign can be powerful – take PKD as an example.